 Lunch with a View of Spain – Alcoutim

 This little unknown known town is well out the way of the tourist hot spots.
 Alcoutim is deep into north east Algarve, just a few miles south of Alentejo and only a literal stones-throw from Spain.
 It sit’s quietly on the Guadiana river, Portugal one side, Spain on the other.
 A great way to get off the beaten track and see real Portugal (and a glimpse of Spain!).

 If you enjoy exploring more remote places definitely take a trip to Portugal’s most undiscovered region – Alentejo.

 So there you have it, 6 totally unique experiences to help you discover the real Algarve.
 Remember there is always something new to find when you come off the beaten path.
 Happy travels!

 For transparency, I use affiliate links in my travel guides.
 You’ll notice I use them sparingly and only include links for services I actually use.
-The most common affiliate links you will see are Zest Car Hire, BookingCom and Wise, because I use those very frequently while living in and travelling around Europe.
+The most common affiliate links you will see are Zest Car Hire and BookingCom because I use those very frequently while living in and travelling around Europe.
 If you click through to a page using these links and make a purchase I receive a small commission (at no cost to you).
 If you choose to visit one of these sites from Google, Google gets that commission instead.
 If you find my travel guides helpful in trip planning please do use these links.
 The small amount (usually just a few pounds) helps me cover website hosting.
 If you have any questions about affiliate links or marketing I am really happy to answer them.